phanxipang/fansipan/docs/basic/requests.md

 ## Making Requests

-Your request should extend the `Jenky\Atlas\Request` abstract class.
+Your request should extend the `Fansipan\Request` abstract class.
 After that, you should define the endpoint of the request by using `endpoint` method.
 In addition you can also set the HTTP method by using `method` method, which defaults to `GET`.

 ```php
 <?php